freeCompilerCamp/freecompilercamp.github.io/_posts/2020-07-06-rose-debugging.markdown

 gdb -args ./visitorTraversal traversal_ex.cxx
 ```

-At this point, we are running the gdb debugger and any commands issued while in the debugging environment pertain to the gdb.
+At this point, we are running the gdb debugger and any commands issued while in the debugging environment pertain to gdb.

 It is usually good practice to run the program without setting breakpoints first to see if it can run normally, or to reproduce an assertion failure or segmentation fault.
 We can do this with the `r` command while in gdb debugging mode.
 In this case, our translator runs without any error and prints the expected output.